The name of the animal in science

 The likelihood of the animal becoming extinct

-Insects can been found to walk, swim and fly and are continuously evolving and adapting to the changing climates.
+Insects have been found to walk, swim and fly and are continuously evolving and adapting to the changing climates.
 Some species of insect, like the ant, have very sophisticated colonies with a successful power hierarchy.

 Update your Insect phobia filter.